Investigators: Chris Field, University of Connecticut and Chris Elphick, University of Connecticut

 Project Final Report: January 2016

 Coastal systems, like those found throughout Long Island Sound (LIS) are under clear and constant pressures of anthropogenic change.
 Of particular concern are salt marshes which offer a range of important ecosystem services from providing critical nursery habitat for fish and birds to nutrient filtration and storm surge mitigation.
-Over the past four centuries Northeastern US salt marshes have mostly kept pace with rates of relative sea level rise (RSLR).
-However, with increasing rates of RSLR the futures of salt marshes remains uncertain.
-In fact, recent estimates and global models predict that greater than 65% of salt marshes from Maine to New Jersey will be lost to sea level rise in the coming decades Determining how salt mashes respond to increased sea level rise is challenging because their ability to accrete vertically depends on a range of environmental factors.
-Importantly, over the last three decades sea level rise has significantly increased in this region.
+Over the past four centuries, Northeastern US salt marshes have mostly kept pace with rates of relative sea-level rise (RSLR).
+However, with increasing rates of RSLR, the futures of salt marshes remains uncertain.
+In fact, recent estimates and global models predict that greater than 65% of salt marshes from Maine to New Jersey will be lost to sea-level rise in the coming decades Determining how salt mashes respond to increased sea level rise is challenging because their ability to accrete vertically depends on a range of environmental factors.
+Importantly, over the last three decades, sea level rise has significantly increased in this region.
 Our recent measurements in nearby Narragansett Bay found that RSLR increased from a rate of 0.26±0.2 cm yr¨¹ in the early 1980s to 0.41±0.07cm yr¨¹ in the 1990s to 2000s.
 More alarming, the last decade has seen dramatic increases in RSLR, rising to 0.91±0.2 cm yr¨¹ (2000-2011)

 Investigators: Jennifer E.D.
 O’Donnell, Coastal Ocean Analytics, James O’Donnell, Coastal Ocean Analytics, and Todd Fake, Coastal Ocean Analytics

 A broad array of Sentinel characteristics of the Long Island Sound ecosystem have been identified by the Sentinel Monitoring Work Group.
 These have been linked to physical and chemical driver variables that are characteristic of the environment.
-We propose to quantify local changes in the environment through analysis of changes in the driver variables and assess whether they are a consequences of global scale climate change.
-This will assist future analysis of ecosystem responses and guide management priorities on mitigation and adaptation strategies.
+We propose to quantify local changes in the environment through an analysis of changes in the driver variables and assess whether they are a consequence of global-scale climate change.
+This will assist in future analysis of ecosystem responses and guide management priorities on mitigation and adaptation strategies.
 Our approach is to establish long time-series of measurements of driver variables and aggregate them into a regional climatology.
 We will use objective and repeatable statistical procedures to merge data from different sources.
 We will make the raw data, the climatologies, and the processing software available through the project website.
-We will then analyze the merged series to detect long term trends and cycles, and compare the results with available continent and global scale analyses.
+We will then analyze the merged series to detect long term trends and cycles, and compare the results with the available continent and global-scale analyses.
 We will also make preliminary assessments to changes in characteristics of lobster and marsh habitats and coastal erosion rates.
 The results will be disseminated to the bi-state Sentinel Monitoring Work Group through a meeting/webinar and a report, and to the broader community through the project website and a scientific journal article.